ZigmaF/urban_dictonary_discord_bot/README.md

 # 📕 Urban dictonary discord bot
-Let the discord bot explain the uncommon, scary slang terms for your friends and fos in your server!
+Let the discord bot explain the uncommon, scary slang terms for your friends and foes in your server!

 ## 👨🏼‍💻 Download
 - To download the program, clone the project with HTTPS